MNeMoNiCuZ/LatestImageViewer/README.md

 # LatestImageViewer
-A simple image viewer that automatically shows the latest image in a folder.
-This software was developed to make it easier to see new images coming in to a folder and always see the latest one.
-This is very useful when working with AI image generation as it lets you view the last output automatically.
+LatestImageViewer is designed as a straightforward image viewing application that prioritizes the display of the most recent image within a specified folder.
+This tool is particularly beneficial for those engaged in AI image generation, providing an immediate view of the latest output without manual intervention.

 # Usage
+To begin using LatestImageViewer:

-Launch the application and input the folder path to your folder with images in it.
+1. Open the application and enter the path to your image storage folder.
+2. The application is programmed to automatically update the displayed image with the newest file added to the folder, provided that the application is currently set to display the latest image.

+Navigation:
+- Use LEFT/RIGHT arrow keys or the mouse scroll wheel to cycle through images in the folder.
+- Press PGUP/PGDN to leap across 10 images at a time.
-Any new image added to the folder should trigger it to automatically display the new item, **as long as you are currently viewing the newest image in the folder**.
+- Use HOME/END keys to jump to the oldest or newest image in the folder.

-You can navigate to other images using the arrow keys (LEFT/RIGHT), or the scroll wheel.
-PGUP/PGDN jumps 10 images, and HOME/END goes to oldest/latest image.

-You can also hold down RIGHT MOUSE and move up/down to zoom in, although it's a bit janky and laggy.
+Zooming:
+- To zoom in on an image, hold down the RIGHT MOUSE button and move the mouse up or down.
+Note: This feature may experience some performance issues, including lag and jerkiness.

+Fullscreen Mode:
-ALT + ENTER to go full-screen (it always fullscreens on your primary monitor unfortunately, known bug).
+- Press ALT + ENTER to switch the application to full-screen mode.
+Currently, full-screen mode is limited to the primary monitor due to a known bug.

-DELETE to delete the image.
-It should go to your trash, but use at your own risk.
+Deleting Images:
+- Press DELETE to remove the currently displayed image.
+The image is intended to be moved to your system's trash or recycle bin, but please proceed with caution when using this feature.

+Additional Features:
-There's a right-click menu for some of these inputs.
+- A right-click context menu is available, offering shortcuts to some of the functionalities mentioned above.

+Please note that LatestImageViewer offers a practical solution for users needing to monitor the influx of new images into a designated folder, streamlining the process of viewing the latest additions.

 # Example
 ![image](https://github.com/MNeMoNiCuZ/LatestImageViewer/assets/60541708/652d60eb-5663-41ef-a665-386b88c2e7e7)